huggingface/transformers/docs/source/en/quantization/bitnet.md

 # BitNet

 [BitNet](https://arxiv.org/abs/2402.17764) replaces traditional Linear layers in Multi-Head Attention and Feed-Forward Networks with specialized layers called BitLinear with ternary (or binary in the older version) precision.
-The BitLinear layers introduce in this notebook quantize the weights using ternary precision (with values of -1, 0, and 1) and quantize the activations to 8-bit precision.
+The BitLinear layers introduced here quantize the weights using ternary precision (with values of -1, 0, and 1) and quantize the activations to 8-bit precision.

 <figure style="text-align: center;">